blacklightpy/vaultofknowledge/History/Current Affairs/Israel Palestine Conflict/Israel Palestine Data.md

 ###### 40 Babies were beheaded
 - Status: Level 2
 - Claim: 40 Babies were beheaded by Hamas
-- Proof given: Pictures of blood stained rooms
+- Proof given: Pictures of blood stained rooms.
--
+- Suspicious data: Some of the stains were pink
-- Counter Argument: Deoxygenated blood stains won't leave pink stains
+- Invalidating Argument: Deoxygenated blood stains won't leave pink stains.
+No clear proof was given.
+	- Israeli citizens say that the